allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

 };
 ```

 This is our child class.
-This is the like calling "super()".
-We call the parent constructor within the context of the child, passing a name, and the default type here as 'car', since this child will always be of the type Car.
-Because we're calling Vehicle within the context of "this", this.name and this.type are set in the context of Car, not Vehicle.
+This is the like calling `super()`.
+We call the parent constructor within the context of the child, passing a name, and the default type here as 'car', since this child will always be of the type `Car`.
+Because we're calling `Vehicle` within the context of `this`, `this.name` and `this.type` are set in the context of `Car`, not `Vehicle`.
 ```
 function Car(name) {
   Vehicle.call(this, name, 'car');
 }
 ```

-Create a prototype link between Car's prototype and Vehicle's prototype
+Create a prototype link between Car's prototype and Vehicle's prototype.
 `Car.prototype = Object.create(Vehicle.prototype);`

-The constructor reference gets overwritten when we do the above, so we have to set it again back to Car.
+The constructor reference gets overwritten when we do the above, so we have to set it again back to `Car`.
 `Car.prototype.constructor = Car;`

-We also store a reference back to the parent so we can access it easily if we need to
+We also store a reference back to the parent so we can access it easily if we need to.
 `Car.parent = Vehicle.prototype;`

-And now we provide Car with its own prototype methods.
+And now we provide `Car` with its own prototype methods.
 ```
 Car.prototype.getName = function() {
   return 'It is a car: '+ this.name;
 };
 ```

 Create a new car.
-At this point, Car's constructor is called, as well as the contructor for Vehicle.
+At this point, `Car`'s constructor is called, as well as the constructor for `Vehicle`.
 `var car = new Car('Tesla');`

-Both Car and Vehicle have a method getName(), however, the first occurance of it is found on Car, so we call that one.
+Both `Car` and `Vehicle` have a method `getName()`, however, the first occurrence of it is found on `Car`, so we call that one.
 `console.log(car.getName()); //It is a car: Tesla`

 `Vehicle` has a `getType()`, but `Car` doesn't.
-However, we linked their prototypes earlier (thus, the inheritance), and so the JavaScript engine is designed to search the prototype for `Car` first, and if it can't find it, it references the hidden `__proto__` property, which says that there is a link to the protoype for Vehicle.
+However, we linked their prototypes earlier (thus, the inheritance), and so the JavaScript engine is designed to search the prototype for `Car` first, and if it can't find it, it references the hidden `__proto__` property, which says that there is a link to the prototype for Vehicle.
 It check Vehicle and finds a `getType()` method and so calls it and we get back the type of "car".
 `console.log(car.getType()); //car`

 ### The new, ES6 way...